TannerBina/DungeonCrawler_AWS/README.md

 11/4/2017
 Pleased to announce that the ec2 server is now up and running!
 Connections can be made and we are on our way to game hosting!

+11/20/2017
+Character information sharing and party system up and running for players.
+Currently implementing dm systems!